johnlee-jh/Private-Projects/README.md

-Please email me via leejohn24@berkeley.edu to view these projects.
+Please email me at leejohn24@berkeley.edu to view these projects.

 I have made these projects private because they were done for my Data Strucutres class (CS61B) and I do not want my code to assist for potential cheating in future semesters.